 The Law School Admission Council (LSAC) provides two important and primary services to law school applicants: The Credential Assembly Service (CAS) and the LSAT.
 The Southern University Law Center requires the 12-month subscription service with LSDAS.
 Fees for these services may vary from year to year.

 The results of the examination are certified to all schools selected by the applicant.
-The examination is administered six times a year at designated centers throughout the United States.
+The examination is administered nine times a year at designated centers throughout the United States.

 Confirmation: The applicant is responsible for submission of supporting documents to the LSAC on or before the deadline of March 31 for the Day Division and May 1 for the Evening Division.
 Notification of the committee’s decision will be mailed to the applicant and made accessible online.